Check in with the provider on time, but…

 Doctor, I always like providers to know how I introduce myself to patients.
 In the waiting room, I explained that I will…

 Then, you start… This should take less than a minute.
 By doing this, you establish that you know the rules of the road, and make them clear to others.
-Some items have not been mentioned (requesting a pause when the patient or the doctor goes beyond your capacity to remember, asking for clarification, etc.), but when those issues come up you can now say,
+Since you set the stage, when you need clarification you can now say:

 “The interpreter requests clarification of…”